davidokeyode/azure-prismacloud-workshop/walkthroughs/3-jira-integration.md

-## Create notification template in Prisma Cloud
+## Exercise 3 - Create notification template in Prisma Cloud
 1. In the Prisma Cloud console, go to **`Alerts`** → **`Notification Templates`** → **`Add New`**.

 ![jira-add-notification](../images/3-jira-add-notification.png)